-I’ve been OBSESSED with squidding this fall season in Seattle.
+I’ve been OBSESSED with squidding this Fall season in Seattle.
 Random, right?
-Being obsessed with squidding this Fall season naturally had me find the best locations to catch squid in Seattle.
+Being obsessed with squidding naturally had me find the best locations to catch squid in Seattle.

 Something about feeling the tug on your fishing line and reeling that sucker in brings me so much joy.
-And at the same time, you’re bringing home delicious, fresh catches for your dinner table!
-My favorite recipes so far has been a traditional fried calamari or a spicy gochujang squid and pork belly dish.
+And at the same time, you’re bringing home delicious, fresh catches for your dinner table.
+My favorite recipes so far have been a traditional fried calamari or a spicy gochujang squid and pork belly dish.

 Best Locations to Catch Squid near Seattle